Pre-Move-In Plumbing Guide

 • Slow or clogged drains caused by buildup inside older plumbing lines.

-• Worn or stuck valves that no longer shut off water safely.
+• Worn or stuck valves that no longer work safely.

 • Leaky traps and joints under sinks, vanities, and shower connections.